CharleezGithub/dd_trader/README.md

 CharleezGithub

 ## License
-This project is licensed under the GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the CC0-1.0 - see the [LICENSE.md](LICENSE.md) file for details